DanikaButterfield/HomepageProject/README.md

 # Homepage Project
-Designed by Danika Butterfield and Colin Alexander Icons by Danika Butterfield
-Trash and Folder icons from hiclipart.com

 # Description
 This project is a customizable browser homepage where a user can add links to websites, delete links, and create folders to organize their links.
 Links can be relocated by dragging and dropping to a new folder and deleted by clicking the "edit links" button then dragging them to the trashcan icon.
 Users can also choose from several themes.